 If an applicant is unable to join us for a live audition, we are glad to accept a video submission.
 Video auditions should be uploaded with the application for admission and must follow the additional requirements below:

 - Record your audition in a theater space or rehearsal hall.

 - Make sure that the acoustics are good (with no echo) and that there is sufficient light.

 - No costumes, makeup, or background sound effects should be used.

-- Feature your whole body on the DVD, though it is permissible to zoom in to a waist-up view once you have begun a monologue.
+- Feature your whole body on the recording though it is permissible to zoom in to a waist-up view once you have begun a monologue.

-Introduce your audition by stating your name, age and place of residence.
+- Introduce your audition by stating your name, age and place of residence.
 Briefly discuss your goals and experience.
-Introduce and then present two contrasting monologues, each no longer than two minutes (see page 14).
-Then sing 16 bars of a song unaccompanied.
-Finally, answer the following questions, in as much depth as you can:
+Introduce and then present the two contrasting monologues, each no longer than two minutes

 - Sing 16 bars of a song, unaccompanied